Hello, and welcome to Our Crossings,

 We are three Latvians, Aiva, Ericeira and Valters, currently living in Sligo town on Ireland’s West Coast and together we make up Our Crossings.

-Our story began a decade and a half ago when we stumbled upon each other by pure serendipity in a small town north of Dublin, and after 17 years of travelling together, we created Our Crossings travel blog to log our outdoor adventures, failures and triumphs.
+Our story began a decade and a half ago when we stumbled upon each other by pure serendipity in a small town north of Dublin.
+After 20 years of travelling together, we created Our Crossings travel blog to log our outdoor adventures, failures and triumphs.

 While working in full-time jobs we have visited over 30 countries and 90+ cities, many of them several times.

 We hope that this blog encourages you to make the most of every single day on the road.
 We invite you to update your passport and search for your favourite spot – Earth is a beautiful place worth seeing!